Why are so many rear cameras in today's SmartPhone?

-B) RGB + Monochrome: In this combination, there’s an RGB (Red, Green, Blue) sensor which is used to capture colour photos.
+In this combination, there’s an RGB (Red, Green, Blue) sensor that is used to capture colour photos.
 It is like a regular camera present on the smartphone.
 Here, there's an RGB(Red, Green, Blue) sensor in the main(primary camera) camera which is used to capture colour photos.
 This main camera is like a regular camera present on every smartphone.
-The secondary camera has a monochrome sensor which is used to capture a black and white photo of the same image.
+The secondary camera has a monochrome sensor that is used to capture a black and white photo of the same image.
 Due to having less colour information, it can do additional detail and sharpness and better contrast to the photos.
-And the software mix those two images produced by Main Sensor and Secondary Sensor and produce better looking original photo.
+And the software mix those two images produced by Main Sensor and Secondary Sensor and produces better looking original photo.

 Fig: Huawei P10 Phone